 The body of your essay is where you present your evidence, analysis, and discussion.
 Each body paragraph should focus on a specific piece of evidence or aspect of your evaluation:

-- Topic Sentence: Begin each body paragraph with a clear topic sentence that introduces the main point of that paragraph.
+Topic Sentence: Begin each body paragraph with a clear topic sentence that introduces the paragraph's main point.
 This should connect to your evaluative thesis.

-- Evidence Presentation: Present your evidence or examples in a logical and organized manner.
+Evidence Presentation: Present your evidence or examples logically and organized.
 Use descriptive language and context to help readers understand the relevance of the evidence.

 The conclusion is where you tie everything together and leave a lasting impression on your readers: